pdikmann/cl-pd/readme.md

 # Roadmap

-- add the missing node types: messages, comments, floatatoms, symbolatoms, arrays, structs, subpatches, ...
+- add the missing node types (in order of importance): subpatches, arrays & graphs, floatatoms, symbolatoms, structs, comments.
 - add gui-nodes like sliders (hsl, vsl), bangs etc. pp. that have dozens of parameters
-- add option to position nodes by hand (:x :y keywords)
+- add option to position nodes explicitly (:x :y keywords)
 - check for reasonable improvements to the auto-layouter (look at graphviz for inspiration)

 # Reference